Terraform

 security group - inbound rule

-For example, the below rule allows all traffic to leave resources associated with the security group.
+The rule below allows all traffic to leave resources associated with the security group:

 security group - outbound rule